eth-educators/eth-docker-docs/website/docs/Support/AddValidator.md

 ## Recover keys

-In order to recover all your validator signing keys, run `sudo docker-compose run --rm deposit-cli-existing --uid $(id -u)` and provide your mnemonic, then set index to "0" and the number of validators to the number you had created previously and are now recreating.
+In order to recover all your validator signing keys, run `docker-compose run --rm deposit-cli-existing --uid $(id -u)` and provide your mnemonic, then set index to "0" and the number of validators to the number you had created previously and are now recreating.
 > Specifying the uid is optional.
 If this is not done, the generated files will be owned